D0H-org/D0H-Scripts/VPS-HomeLab-Tunnel-For-Static-IP/README.md

 * **`done`**: Exits the port management interface.

 **How it works (behind the scenes):**
-When you `add` or `remove` a port, the `homelab-setup-script.sh` remotely executes the `manage_vps_forwarded_ports.sh` script on your VPS.
+When you `add` or `remove` a port, the `Homelab-Setup.sh` remotely executes the `manage_vps_forwarded_ports.sh` script on your VPS.
 This script updates the `nftables` rules.
-Immediately after, the `homelab-setup-script.sh` launches a temporary helper script on the VPS via `screen -dm` (detached mode) to restart the WireGuard service.
+Immediately after, the `Homelab-Setup.sh` launches a temporary helper script on the VPS via `screen -dm` (detached mode) to restart the WireGuard service.
 This restart applies the new `nftables` rules.
 Your SSH session on the homelab won't drop because the WireGuard restart on the VPS happens in a separate, detached process.
 The homelab script then waits 30 seconds and attempts to reconnect to verify the changes.

 ## Security Considerations